During challenging economic times, Americans try to stretch their dollars. Food is a flexible budget expense that can be reduced when money is tight.

 Beware of big displays and fancy ads.
 An item on a promotional table or in a bin is not always cheaper than a similar product at regular price.

-End of aisle displays attract your attention, although the prices are not always reduced.
-Sale items often are placed at the rear of the store so you have to walk past all the higher-priced items to get to the sale items.
+End of aisle displays attracts your attention, although the prices are not always reduced.
+Sale items often are placed at the rear of the store, so you have to walk past all the higher-priced items to get to the sale items.

 Avoid buying sample foods.
 Samples that are being handed out free to customers are often expensive convenience foods.